bbugyi200/cookie/README.md

 ```
 to initialize a full featured bash script (bells and whistles included) into the `/home/bryan/Dropbox/GTD` directory.

+## Advanced Usage

+I wrote a short [blog post][blog] describing a few of Cookie's more advanced features.

 ## Similar Projects

 * [cookiecutter] - A command-line utility that creates projects from cookiecutters (project templates).